-The Federal Communications Commission (FCC) reviews telecommunications mergers under the notoriously squishy public-interest standard, leading to an unpredictable process and, occasionally, the appearance of transactional conditions drawn out of merging parties.
+The FCC reviews telecommunications mergers under the notoriously squishy public-interest standard, leading to an unpredictable process and, occasionally, the appearance of transactional conditions drawn out of merging parties.
 Congress should add more specificity to the public-interest standard in the context of merger review.
-That specificity should include a requirement that the FCC evaluate a merger's impact on dynamic innovation.
+That should include a requirement that the FCC evaluate a merger's impact on dynamic innovation.